niyati666/LearnMate_Agent/Images/README.md

 # Images

-This folder contains various image assets used in the LearnMate Agent project.
-Please ensure that all images are properly documented and tracked.
+- This folder contains various image assets of LearnMate Agent.
+- Two certificates also 1. getting started with AI 2.
+RAG